Normal subgroups in the Cremona group (long version): Hyperbolic spaces with constant negative curvature

 This bilinear mapping is continuous and has signature equal to $(1,\dim(\Hilb)-1)$.
 The set of points $x$ with $\langle x \vert x \rangle=0$ is the light cone of $\langle \, . \, \vert \, .\, \rangle$.
 Let $\Hyp$ be the subset of $\Hilb$ defined by

 The space $\Hyp$ is the sheet of the hyperboloid $\langle x \vert x\rangle =1$ which contains $u$.

-The function $\hd \colon \Hyp \times \Hyp \mapsto \R_+$ defined by
+The function $\hd \colon \Hyp \times \Hyp \to \R_+$ defined by

 gives a distance on $\Hyp,$ and $(\Hyp,\hd)$ is a complete and simply connected riemannian manifold of dimension $\dim(H)-1$ with constant scalar curvature $-1$ (this characterizes $\Hyp$ if the dimension is finite).
 As such, $\Hyp$ is a {\sc{cat}}(-1) space, and therefore a $\delta$-hyperbolic space.
-More precisely, $\Hyp$ is $\delta$-hyperbolic (in any dimension, even infinite) with $\delta = \log(3)$ (see \cite{CDP:Book}, \S~I.4 page 11).
-In particular, all properties listed in \S \ref{par:basicdef} (or even stronger ones) are satisfied.
+More precisely, $\Hyp$ is $\delta$-hyperbolic, in any dimension, even infinite, with $\delta = \log(3)$ (see \cite{CDP:Book}, \S~I.4 page 11).
+In particular, all properties listed in \S \ref{par:basicdef} are satisfied in $\Hyp$.